meghanroserebecca/Code-102/wednesday.md

      this.example1 = example1      --------------->"this" refers to the Dog object we are creating; makes generic properties for Dog
   }
 ---------->  Dog is a class

+A function on a class object we call a "method"